dennisvera/RocketMan/README.md

 At the end of each game, the player has an option to restart the game and engage in an another epic space travel.

 ## Game Features
-* Single Player Game:
+* Single Player Game
    - Generate words based off of 3 options: Difficulty (1-10), Word Length Minimum (2-12), Word Length Maximum (2-12)
 * Keyboard
-   - Keys of already guessed letters are automatically disabled
+   - Custom Keyboard.
+Keys of already guessed letters are automatically disabled
-* Updates RocketMan Images As You Guess
+* Updates RocketMan Images As You Guess Secret Word
-   - Asteroids images unHide as you guess incorrectly
+   - Asteroids images un-hide as you guess incorrectly
 * Autofill Secret Word On Loss
    - In case of a loss, missing letters will appear in red